plotdb/uploadr/README.md

  - client side: initialize `uploadr` with proper provider configurations
  - server side: ensure to add API endpoint if needed.

-To upload without UI ( Uploadr Viewer ), use client side providers directly that are available via:
+To upload without UI ( Uploadr Viewer ), use the client-side providers directly, available via:

     uploadr.ext["<provider-name>"]

-Client side providers are function accepting an object with the following fields:
+Client side providers are functions accepting an object with the following fields:

  - `files`: Array of files to upload.
 Items for each file are objects with the following fields:
-   - `thumb`: thumbnail url
+   - `thumb`: thumbnail URL
    - `file`: corresponding file object
- - `progress(opt)`: progress event handler accepting opt object with the following fields:
+ - `progress(opt)`: progress event handler accepting an opt object with the following fields:
    - `percent`: progress.
 0 ~ 1
    - `item`: uploading item object with fields described above in `files`.
  - `opt`: corresponding configs described in sections of each provider below.